 The first step to practicing Feng Shui is to identify which areas of your home correspond with areas of your personal life.
 Lay the Bagua over the floorplan or layout of your home, placing the Career area at the entrance.
 You can now see which areas of the Bagua align with the various rooms in your house.

 The most basic principals found in every school of Feng Shui are: De-clutter, Clean, and Cure.
 Feng Shui teaches that it is critical to de-clutter first; you need to create plenty of space for positive energy to enter your home and for new ideas to grow.
-When you select the area you’d like to focus on, make sure table or countertops are clear.
+When you select the area you’d like to focus on, make sure table or countertops, such as those natural stone countertops, are clear.
 Clean out drawers and cabinets and eliminate anything in the area that isn’t being used on a regular basis.
 Then clean the space so it shines — dust and vacuum behind the furniture, make the windows sparkle, shake out the area rug.
 Only when the space has been cleared out and cleaned, can you begin to focus on applying “cures” to activate positive energy.

 There are several common cures or remedies used in Feng Shui: mirrors, plants, water, crystals, and light are all used to amplify positive energy and eliminate negative energy.
 Incorporating these cures shouldn’t stand out in your home, but should work with your existing design style.
 In my next article, I’ll focus on how to use these cures in specific areas of your home, like your area of Good Fortune, to attract and stimulate positive energy without detracting from your décor. ©